-Heavy Cream: For sauces calling for cream or other instances where the substitute needs to be heated, you may use coconut milk as a dairy-free substitute.
+Heavy Cream: For sauces or other recipes where whipping the cream is not necessary, e.g., sweet potato pie filling, you may use full-fat coconut milk as a dairy-free substitute.

 Cream: For a dairy-free substitute for cream, but not heavy cream, mix non-dairy creamer with enough water to form a thick cream.